Jonty Skinner: 1976 100-meter world record

+Breaking the 100-meter free world record

-However, after the completion of the Olympics, at the 1976 United States Summer National Swimming Championships in Philadelphia, Pennsylvania, and after just qualifying for the final, Skinner broke Jim Montgomery's 20-day-old world record in the 100-metre freestyle by 0.55 seconds beating home the Olympic champion and Joe Bottom who won silver in Montreal.
+After the 1976 Olympics, at the August, 1976 United States Summer Swimming Championships in Philadelphia, Pennsylvania, though barely qualifying in the finals, Skinner broke Jim Montgomery's 20-day-old world record in the 100-metre freestyle by 0.55 seconds beating home the recent Olympic Champion Montgomery and Joe Bottom who won silver in 100m butterfly in Montreal and finished sixth in the 100m free final.
 His record stood until 3 April 1981 when Rowdy Gaines swam the distance in 49.36 seconds in Texas.

-In addition to his world record, he set three American records in the 100 yards freestyle.
+Skinner trained for a period before his record breaking swim with Coach Bill Palmer's Central Jersey Aquatic Club in Monmouth County, New Jersey.

+In 1975, the year he set the American 100-yard record at the NCAA championships, Skinner was one of the first inductees into the University of Alabama Swimming and Diving Hall of Fame, which had been established by his mentor and Alabama college coach Don Gambril.
+Skinner's last competitive race was the 100-yard freestyle at the 1978 AAU Short Course Indoor Nationals in Austin, which he won in 43.29, retiring from competitive swimming afterwards, but was engaged in coaching the same year.

-In 1985, he was recognised by the swimming world when he was inducted into the International Swimming Hall of Fame as an Honor Swimmer.
+In 1985, he was recognized by the swimming world when he was inducted into the International Swimming Hall of Fame as an Honor Swimmer.

 Coaching career

-Skinner began his coaching career in 1978 when appointed assistant coach of University of Alabama's swim team.
+Skinner began his coaching career in 1978 when he was appointed assistant coach of University of Alabama's swim team.
+He also coached at the University Aquatic Club in Tuscaloosa during this period.
+He swam with the Central Jersey Aquatic Club in Long Branch, New Jersey, beginning around 1976, and in the Summer of 1979, he coached youth there, working under Head Coach Bill Palmer.
 After three years he moved to California and became the head coach of the San Jose Aquatics Club where under his guidance the club won five junior national championship team titles and in 1986 took the national championship team title at Phillips 66 Long Course Senior Nationals.
 He served as head coach until 1988.

-He returned to the University of Alabama in 1988 as assistant head coach, and then took over the reins as the head swimming and diving coach of the men's and women's teams in 1990.
+He returned to the University of Alabama in 1988 as assistant head coach, and then took over the reins as the head swimming and diving coach of the men's and women's teams in 1990, serving until 1994.

+USA Swimming

 From 1994 to 2000 Skinner served as USA Swimming's resident team coach, which involved coaching some of the nation's top swimmers at the elite national and international level.
 From 2000 to 2008 Skinner served as USA Swimming's Director of National Team Technical Support, which involves co-ordinating all of the testing, tracking and assessment of the national team athletes.

-He currently operates Athletic Intelligence Consulting and is an UpMyGame coach.
+In 2009, he operated Athletic Intelligence Consulting and was an UpMyGame coach.

+Coaching at Alabama, Indiana

-In May 2012 he rejoined the University of Alabama swimming and diving team as an assistant coach.
+In May 2012 he rejoined the University of Alabama swimming and diving team as an assistant coach, and stayed with the team through 2018.